suquamish/isp-monitor/README.md

 sure the `isp-monitor.client` file is executable by the pi user and group.

-You'll want to edit the `speedguage.gnuplot` file, find the line that reads `topSpeed=100` and change that to either the advertised speed your ISP promises in Mbits/s, or the top speed your pi can manage in Mbits/s.
+You'll want to edit the `speedguage.gnuplot` file, find the line that reads `topSpeed=100` and change that to either the advertised speed your ISP promises in Mbits/s, or the top speed your pi can manage in Mbits/s - whichever is lower.
 100 Mbit/s is far too lofty of a goal for my Pi Zero, but I only need it to muster 60Mbit/s to monitor my friends connection.

-Set up the monitor to run every 5 minutes:
+Set up the monitor to run every 5 minutes (via systemd):
 - `cp isp-monitor.timer /etc/systemd/system/`
 - `cp isp-monitor.service /etc/system/system/`
 - `sudo daemon-reload`